cevatarmutlu/spring-kafka-etl-api/README.md

     docker-compose -f project-docker-compose.yml up -d

 If you want to install applications single by single except above installing.
-For this, click to module name you want to install.
+For this, run below command and click to module name you want to install.

+    docker-compose up -d